mlvandijk/student-tracker/README.md

 - Student IDs and names cannot be null or empty
 - Test names cannot be null or empty
 - Test scores must be between 0 and 10
+- Test dates cannot be null
-- CSV file must contain at least 4 columns per row
+- CSV file must contain at least 5 columns per row

 ## Project Structure